RememberShephard/Half-Life-Opposing-Force-HD/README.md

 How to install.
 -------------------------------------------------------------------------------------------------------------------------
-Before you start, it is a good idea to back up your original valve_hd folder and gearbox_hd folder (just rename the previous one to somethign else).
+Before you start, it is a good idea to back up your original valve_hd folder and gearbox_hd folder (just rename the previous one to something else).
 There already is a back up copy of the halflife.wad in case you do not like the new HD wad.

 Copy these files into your Half-Life folder.